J3n50m4t/Home-Assistant-DreamScreen-Service/README.md

 # Home-Assistant-DreamScreen-Service
-Based on ideas from https://github.com/avwuff/DreamScreenControl and [https://github.com/genesisfactor/DreamScreenCommander](https://github.com/genesisfactor/DreamScreenCommander), and [DreamScreen WiFi UDP Protocol](http://dreamscreen.boards.net/thread/293/dreamscreen-wifi-udp-protocol) .
 This is a custom component for Home-Assistant which will add the ability to control a Wifi enabled DreamScreen (HD & 4k).
 Currently the support is new/experimental.

 # Installation/Usage